Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/plugin.md

 ### Plugin.execute

 This method contains the logic for processing events and has event as parameter.
-If used as enrichment type plugin, the expected return value is the modified/enriched event; while if used as a destination type plugin, the expected return value is `undefined`.
-This method is called for each event, including Identify, GroupIdentify and Revenue events, that is instrumented using the client interface.
+If used as enrichment type plugin, the expected return value is the modified/enriched event.
+If used as a destination type plugin, the expected return value is `undefined`.
+This method is called for each event, including Identify, GroupIdentify and Revenue) instrumented using the client interface.

 Add plugin to Ampli via `ampli.client.add()`.
 You can add as many plugin as you like.
 Each plugin runs in the order based on the plugin type.